The infernal light.

 Tom lowered his hat against the sharp sun.
 The once-golden fields of wheat on either side of the road hung beaten and bleached to a white that burned the eyes.
 His father said it was the worst dry he could remember, and the old folks of the village warned the big dry of 1439, the Devil’s Breath, had started with the same maddening weeks of hot winds from the southeast.
 A poor harvest meant less money in the village, fewer favors offered with meaner terms—and a shortage of grain over the long winter meant more deaths.
 Even Mother Nature was against them.
 As if there weren’t already too many problems in these alien days.

 He continued along the dusty road towards the church, absently avoiding the deep, rock-hard wheel ruts.
 He stopped outside the churchyard and gazed further down Hole Road, between the oak trees losing their leaves early from the dry.
-Poor Spooky, he thought, peering into the dark shadows of Alice Holt Forest where his problems had begun two weeks ago.
-If he was honest, the signs—the crop circles, the wolves in Pember Forest twenty miles away, the missing young men, showed the aliens had been here for much longer.
-Two weeks ago the aliens chose to play their hand.
+Poor Spooky, he thought, peering into the dark shadows of Alice Holt Forest where his problems had begun.
+Two weeks ago the aliens chose to play their hand, but if he was honest, the signs—the crop circles, the wolves in Pember Forest twenty miles away, the missing young men, showed the aliens had been here for much longer.

 He’d only ever seen one, but nobody—alien or not, would travel through outer space on their own.
 He’d survived their test, but that single event had changed him from a gamekeeper who hunted prey to being the prey of a far-superior hunter.
 Although he was the biggest man around these parts—two inches taller than his father, not as broad but that would come, he was small compared to the alien hunter.
-Quick reactions could overcome any physical disadvantage in hand to hand combat, but he stood no chance when the opponent also had the ability to be invisible.
+Quick reactions could overcome any physical disadvantage in hand to hand combat, but he stood no chance against an opponent who could turn invisible.
 He had to run.
 If only it was that simple.

 He tucked his shirt in tidily and ran his thumbs up and down under his braces, wriggling his trousers straight.
 He spun his walking staff and pointed to the tall cocksfoot grass moving a hundred yards away on the side of the road, even though it was too early in the day for the hot winds from the southeast.
 Twenty-two years old in two days’ time and his normal life was over.